JohannesHoppe/angular-date-value-accessor/article.md

 ## The problem

-Working with forms is pretty easy with Angular 2.
+Working with forms is pretty easy in Angular 2.
 You just need to decide between Template-Driven and Reactive Forms and you are ready to start with some bindings and validation.
 The following code shows a two-way data binding with `ngModel` against a property of type `string`:

 ```